awuerf4505/Bears-Beets-Battlestar-Galactica/README.md

 * Beet Baskets
   * The baskets are worth 5 individual beets and each add 5 points to Dwight while also giving him 5 beets

+## Mini Flags
+These small objects give Dwight one heart
 <img src="img/screenshot_1.png" width="360">